 In woodlands and shady place you could come across three different species.
-They are Sweet Violet Viola odorata, Common Dog Violet Viola rivinianna and Wood Dog Violet Viola rivenbachiana this is also called Early Dog Violet.
+They are Sweet Violet Viola odorata, Common Dog Violet Viola riviniana and Early Dog Violet Viola reichenbachiana this is also called Wood Dog Violet.

 To tell the difference you need to look closely at the flowers and know a little about the flower structure.
 Behind the petals there are sepals, these are green and protect the flower whilst in bud, they also remain after the petals have died and surround the developing seed pod.
 The sepals can either end in a long narrow point or they can be rounded, this is important.
 In the photo below the sepals are easy to see and they are quite obviously pointed.